ground-creative/YourHomeServer/README.md

 Cloud types are "scenes|devices|home|token" for tuya and "devices|apps|subscriptions" for SmartThings\
 Use get-methods for each type as a method to see all the cloud methods available

-Run an action on a device\
+Run actions on a device\
 http://address:port/local/device/{label}/?actions={actions}&values={values}

 Run a scene\